Langar (Sikhism)

 In Sikhism, a langar (ਲੰਗਰ, pronunciation: /pa/, 'kitchen') is the community kitchen of a gurdwara, which serves meals to all free of charge, regardless of religion, caste, gender, economic status, or ethnicity.
 People sit on the floor and eat together, and the kitchen is maintained and serviced by Sikh community volunteers who are doing seva ("selfless services").
 The meals served at a langar are always lacto-vegetarian.
+The name for a Sikh community kitchen is Langarkhana.

 Etymology

 Langar is a Persian word that was eventually incorporated into the Punjabi language and lexicon.